ibm-messaging/connectivity-pack-kafka-connectors/README.md

    ```

 1. Apply the configured `KafkaConnector` custom resource by using the `kubectl apply` command to start the connector.
-1. When the connector is successfully running, verify that the connector is available for use by checking the `status` section in the `KafkaConnector` custom resource:
+1. Verify that the connector is running by checking the `status` section in the `KafkaConnector` custom resource:

    ```yaml
    Status: